 Vanderbilt University participates in the Yellow Ribbon program.
 Learn more here.

-There are no additional application materials required for admission beyond the Common Application requirements.
+The application requirements for Veterans and Active Military are the same as for other transfer students.
+See the "Application Checklist" above for details of what is required.
 Once admitted, students are required to file additional paperwork in order to receive veterans benefits.